How to Write a Research Paper – A to Z of Academic Writing

-Give a summary of your research with emphasis on your findings.
-Again, structuring your conclusion will make it easier to draft this section.
+While writing the conclusion for your research paper, give a summary of your research with emphasis on your findings.
+Again, structuring the conclusion section of your research paper will make it easier to draft this section.
 Here are some tips when writing the conclusion of your paper:

 - State what you set out to achieve.

 - Tell the reader what your major findings were.

 - How has your study contributed to the field?

 Having difficulties with understanding concepts on academic writing?

 Enago Learn can guide you through the manuscript preparation process and help you achieve successStart Learning Now

 You need to acknowledge the original work that you talk about in your write-up.
 There are two reasons for this.
 First, cite someone’s idea to avoid plagiarism.
 Plagiarism is when you use words or ideas of others without acknowledging them and this is a serious offence.
 Second, readers will be able to source the literature you cited easily.

 This is done by citing works in your text and providing the full reference for this citation in a reference list at the end of your document.